pasqal-io/qadence/docs/tutorials/digital_analog_qc/analog-qubo.md

 circuit = QuantumCircuit(reg, block)
 ```

-By feeding the circuit to a `QuantumModel` we can check the initial
-counts where no clear solution can be found:
+By initializing the `QuantumModel` with this circuit we can check the initial counts where no clear solution can be found.

 ```python exec="on" source="material-block" result="json" session="qubo"
 model = QuantumModel(circuit)